Defining a Subroutine

 A subroutine is similar to a function but does not return a result.
 So unlike a function it can not be included in an expression.
 A subroutine can be used instead of a function if a value does not need to be returned.
 If a value does need to be returned then a function will need to be used.

-subName : is an unique name of the function, used to refer to the function.
+subName : unique name of the function, used to refer to the function.

 - The subroutine declaration must begin with the Sub keyword and end with the EndSub keyword.